Book 1

 Sliding window counter

-- store counter as well as logs
+- store counter for each fixed-sized window as well as logs

 "user_1" : {